-My dissertation project, funded by the Canadian Social Sciences and Humanities Research Council and schedule for defense in May 2021, is on the concept of violence in Jacques Derrida’s “Violence and Metaphysics,” the works of Mennonite philosophical theologians, and Grace M. Jantzen’s Death and the Displacement of Beauty trilogy.
-For those who are interested, in Fall 2020 I presented a summary of the project in a webinar series hosted by the Canadian Society for Studies in Religion (see here for a recording).
+My dissertation – funded by the Canadian Social Sciences and Humanities Research Council and defended in early May 2021 – is on the concept of violence in Jacques Derrida’s “Violence and Metaphysics,” the works of Mennonite philosophical theologians, and Grace M. Jantzen’s Death and the Displacement of Beauty trilogy.
+I am currently revising and expanding the dissertation for publication in a new Brill series called Political and Public Theologies.

 Elsewhere I have published preliminary materials on the secular, literary, philosophical, and political Mennonite thinkers who I draw from in the second chapter of my dissertation.
 My project on Mennonite Studies approaches these topics from a broader standpoint and attempts to develop a notion of Mennonite identity beyond confessional or theological categories.